Inventory Management

 Perfect Order Rate

-Most operations targeting 95%+ perfect order rate.
-Below 90% is a systemic problem, not a one-off issue.
+Most operations target 95 percent or higher.
+Below 90 percent is a systemic problem, not a one-off issue.

 KPI 03